-The purpose of this prize is to promote the use of the FHIR international patient summary (IPS).
+The purpose of this prize is to promote the use by health companies of the FHIR international patient summary (IPS).

 International patient summary (IPS) standards consistently adapted and localized to serve the needs of specific use cases are essential to attaining a vision of the patient summary as a social good and human right.
 Trillium II builds on previous recommendations to put IPS standards at the core of a global community for digital health innovation with the aim of advancing patient safety and trust by bridging the gap between strategic intent and capability to deliver interoperability at a global scale.

-The intention is to award the Trillium Prize to the organisation that, in the opinion of the panel of judges, has done the most to promote the beneficial use of the FHIR IPS for international medical information exchanges.
+The intention is to award the Trillium Prize to the organisation that, in the opinion of the panel of judges, has the best proposal to use, integrate and promote the beneficial use of the FHIR IPS for international medical information exchanges.
 The specific criteria are:

 - Ease of interface to EHRs/PHRs (input and output)

-- Numbers and types of patients/persons for whom an IPS was generated
+- Numbers and types of patients/persons for whom an IPS is expected to be generated

 - Ease of access by patient while abroad